typelevel/typelevel.github.com/posts/2018-11-02-semirings.md

 So what about that homomorphism we talked about earlier?
-Well, a homomorphism is a structure-preserving mapping function between two algebraic structures of the same type (in this case a semiring).
+Well, a homomorphism is a structure-preserving mapping function between two algebraic structures of the same sort (in this case a semiring).

 This means that for any two values `x` and `y` and the homomorphism `f`, we get
 1. `f(x * y) === f(x) * f(y)`